A tube computer for the 21st century.

-Built just for the fun of doing it, with a blind faith encouraged by my minimal awareness of the complexity of the task.
+Built just for the fun of doing it, with a blind faith due to my total misjudgement of the project's complexity.

 Visiting Bletchley Park, the home of cyber warfare in Word War 2, Judy and I left the tour group and by sheer good luck met Tony Sale who with unimaginable effort rebuilt Colossus.
 He was running the machine at the time, and we could see in front of us the incredible work that Tommy Flowers had achieved in building Colossus during the war in 1944.

 Later it occurred to me that several tube computers had been rebuilt and now run in museums, but that no new design of a tube computer had been constructed in over 50 years.
 The thought of building one seemed ridiculous, but I wondered if a modern design could overcome the issues of size, power and the dangers of high voltages.